 Assets that cost more than $20,000 may be “pooled” and claimed at 15% in the first year and 30% in subsequent years.
 When the balance of the “pool” is less than $20,000 the balance can be claimed as a deduction or “written off”.

 Further information is available on the ATO website, for instance, refer to

 Prepaying some expenses prior to 30 June may increase your allowable deductions for this financial year.
 Expenses that may be eligible are those that relate to a service period of 12 months or less, for example, you may be entitled to claim a deduction this year if you pay for next year’s annual insurance policy, utility bill or professional subscription before 30 June.

 You should be mindful that claiming these expenses this year may reduce your allowable deductions next year.

 3. Business account and loan expenses

-Although these are not new, don’t forget to claim the fees and interest from your business accounts and loans around tax time.
+Although these are not new, you should also consider whether you can claim the fees and interest from your business accounts and loans around tax time.

-From 1 July 2017, all individuals under 75 years old are eligible to claim personal super contributions made to an eligible super fund.
+From 1 July 2017, if you are aged under 75 you may be able to claim personal super contributions made to an eligible super fund.
 Those aged between 65 and 74 need to meet the work test to contribute, which means you need to be employed for at least 40 hours over 30 consecutive days during the financial year.

 There are many other expenses you pay to keep your business running or help you earn business income, most of which are typically tax deductible.
-You can find more information about claimable deductions on the ATO website or by speaking to an accountant.
+You can find more information about claimable deductions on the Australian Taxation Office ATO website or by speaking to an accountant.

 This document takes into account the tax law and announcements as at May 2018.